clovett/DgmlPowerTools/README.md

 ### **Graph Project Dependencies**

-This handy command can be found under the VS Project menu and will produce a DGML graph showing all the project dependencies in one graph.
+This handy command can be found under the VS Project menu and will produce a DGML graph showing all the project dependencies in one graph including any PackageReferences.
 Combined with the neighborhood view you can easily restrict the graph to a single project you care about.
 For example, the project dependencies for the [XML Notepad](https://github.com/microsoft/xmlnotepad) project look like this:

 ![image.png](Artwork/image.png)